Proxy Voting and Governance

 - Incumbent / Nominee Directors

 The Committee generally votes FOR incumbent and nominee directors.
-However, the Committee generally votes to WITHOLD support in cases when individual directors (or the board, as applicable): (1) have been disciplined by a regulatory authority and/or have been found guilty of a criminal offense, (2) attend less than 75% of meetings for two consecutive years, (3) serve on six or more boards, (4) fail to respond to approved shareholder proposals, or (5) fail to act on a tender offer where a majority of shareholders have tendered their shares.
+However, the Committee generally votes to WITHOLD support in cases when individual directors (or the board, as applicable): (1) adopt, amend or renew a poison pill without shareholder approval or commitment to obtain shareholder approval within 12 months (applied to incumbent directors up for re-election at annual or special meeting which follows such action), (2) attend less than 75% of meetings for two consecutive years, (3) serve on more than six boards, (4) are CEOs of a public company and serve on more than 3 boards, or (5) fail to respond to approved shareholder proposals.

 - Compensation Committee Members